jasongrimes/jekyll-chapterbook/README.md

 It was created with the following objectives:

+- Support all standard parts of a book, including front matter, back matter, chapters, parts, etc.
 - Support frequently reorganizing chapters and parts without breaking existing links.
-- Support all standard book parts, including front matter, back matter, etc.
 - Make the work in progress publicly available in a useful way, while making drafts that aren't ready for public consumption available without interrupting the flow of completed chapters.
 - Support quickly editing the book on-the-fly, especially from mobile.